MULTI-TEMPORALITY AS ATTUNEMENT WITH MORE-THAN-HUMAN OTHERS

 Currently there is a growing fascination for the animal question in contemporary art.
 How far can art unshackle its humanist roots to carry the visceral, often nonverbal and embodied methods that frame the nonhuman question in current academic research?

 Phases in my thesis require refining and reframing my research not only in academic terms but also in exhibition spaces (the idea of exhibition space here being as expansively understood as possible).
-The politics of display, of representation and object phenomenology require a component in praxis as these structures, too, influence epistemologies.
+The politics of display, of representation, materiality, affect and object phenomenology require a component in praxis as these structures, too, influence epistemologies.

 Outreach that offers a tactile, often nontextual dimension will also being historical research into dialogue with the present.